 Is replacement cost or actual cash value better?

-Replacement cost offers more coverage than actual cash value.
+Replacement cost offers more coverage than actual cash value (ACV).
 It’ll give you an amount equal to the cost of replacing your house or personal belongings.
-ACV will only give you the amount to replace your property while deducting the depreciation.
+ACV will only give you the amount to rebuild your property while deducting the depreciation.
 Depending on the item, depreciation could deduct a large amount of cash.

 While actual cash value provides fewer benefits to you, it costs significantly less.
 So, it’s a good option for people trying to make their home insurance more affordable.
 But replacement cost gives you the most benefits.
-Because of this, replacement cost is by far the most popular option for homeowners.
+Because of this, it’s by far the most popular option for homeowners.

 Is dwelling coverage the same as replacement cost?

-Dwelling coverage is different than replacement cost.
+The two are quite different.
 Replacement cost refers to your provider giving you enough money to rebuild your home back to its current state.
 Dwelling insurance refers broadly to your insurer’s protection of your house’s physical structure.
-Only perils listed on your policy are part of your dwelling coverage.
+Only perils listed on your policy are part of this coverage.

-However, dwelling coverage is part of replacement cost.
-Replacement cost pays for the rebuilding of your home and possibly other structures on the property.
+However, dwelling coverage is part of replacement cost because it pays for the rebuilding of your house and possibly other structures on the property.
 Personal belongings are also part of it.
-It’ll replace any items that you lose from a random disaster that your homeowners insurance covers.
+It’ll return any items that you lose from a random disaster that your homeowners insurance covers.

-What if replacement cost coverage isn’t enough to rebuild my house?
+What if replacement cost isn’t enough to rebuild my house?

-To avoid any risk of going over your limits, you should be aware of how much it’ll cost to repair your home.
-This will help you know whether you should add extra protection.
+To avoid any risk of going over your limits, you should be aware of how much it’ll cost to repair your house.
+This will help you know whether you should add extra homeowners protection.
 Otherwise, you could end up paying for some of the costs out of pocket.